 Because the delivery model is web-based, there is no need for IT employees to download/install apps on each computer.
 Instead, vendors will manage technical issues pertaining to storage, servers, middleware, and data.
 It will result in streamlined support and maintenance for the company.

-For organizational use, companies can rent productivity apps, such as email, collaboration, calendaring, and sophisticated business applications such as customer relationship management (CRM), enterprise resource planning (ERP), and document management.
+For organizational use, companies can rent productivity apps, such as email, collaboration, calendaring, and sophisticated business applications, such as customer relationship management (CRM), enterprise resource planning (ERP), and document management.
 Companies pay for the use of these apps by subscription or according to the level of use.

 Software as a Service Examples

-There are hundreds of examples of well-known products working according to the SaaS model, from mobile management tools to expense report management, from video transcoding to financial calculations, from customer data cleanup to computer-aided design (CAD).
+There are hundreds of examples of well-known products working according to the SaaS model, from mobile management tools to expense report management, from video transcoding to financial calculations, and from customer data cleanup to computer-aided design (CAD).

 Google Apps, Salesforce.com, Microsoft Office 365, HubSpot, Amazon Web Services, DocuSign, and others were early SaaS companies, and its SaaS platforms remain one of the most popular cloud-based applications.
 The SaaS business market continues to grow, and cloud technology continues to gain in popularity.